 Moreover, because SMBs live and die by their customer relationships, account compromises can be especially harmful.
 The U.S. National Cyber Security Alliance discovered that 60% of small companies never recover from a breach, with most folding within six months of a cyber attack.

 A ready-to-deploy passwordless authentication solution takes the guesswork out of an SMB’s defense strategy.
 It means they can rest easy knowing that hackers, scammers and would-be cyber thieves will have to contend with state-of-the-art biometric technology before they can even think about compromising customer accounts.

 How SMBs can get a jump start with passwordless customer authentication

 There’s a better option for SMBs.
-It’s easy to deploy and requires little to no configuration: a passwordless, FIDO-certified, biometric-based and app-less authentication solution called BindID.
-BindID provides powerful omni-channel identity portability that makes it easy for customers to transfer trust between devices, verify their identity with call centers or even authenticate at in-person locations like kiosks.
+It’s easy to deploy and requires little to no configuration: passwordless, FIDO-certified, biometric-based and app-less Transmit Security.
+Only Transmit Security delivers powerful omni-channel identity portability that makes it easy for customers to transfer trust between devices, verify their identity with call centers or even authenticate at in-person locations like kiosks.

-BindID is an easy-to-implement offering with a seamless approach to passwordless customer authentication.
-Powered by state-of-the-art technology, BindID will give your business the perfect “fire and forget” solution to provide customers with a frictionless journey.
+Transmit Security is easy to implement with a seamless approach to passwordless customer authentication.
+Powered by state-of-the-art technology, your business will get the perfect “fire and forget” solution to provide customers with a frictionless journey.

-With BindID, there’s minimal coding required.
+Minimal coding is required.
 You can get up and running in weeks or months, not years.
-And BindID isn’t just a simple authenticator; when you work with Transmit Security, you get an entire security ecosystem.
+But Transmit Security isn’t just a simple authenticator, it’s an entire security ecosystem.

 For SMBs, passwordless authentication is the first and most important step in revolutionizing the identity experience.
 To learn more about passwordless customer authentication, check out our report covering the business implications of passwords.